Open-Devices/1080OD-Electirc-Scissors/README.md

 # Supporters of Open Devices:
 Receive a significant discount for finished products.
 First in line access to new products added to the platform and live support.

+# Product Specific Resources
+Fusion 360 and Camtasia resources are available on request.

 # License Addendum:
 All Open Devices files, resources and documentation may not be used for online catelog resale without an additional license issed by Open Devices.